 How to Identify Your Target Clients as a Consultant

-When you manage your own firm, one of your primary tasks is to find new clients.
+- When you manage your own company, one of your primary tasks is to find new clients.

-Finding your target market can help build your business and returning to target clients can lead to future work.
+- Finding your target market can help build your business.

 Getting consulting clients is a big part of your job when you run your own business.
 Identifying a target audience is a great strategy to help achieve this goal.
 Many independent consultants can benefit from revisiting their target clients.